Server-side tracking: combining compliance and performance

 Additionally, you can filter personal or sensitive data to ensure privacy protection and GDPR compliance.
 By collecting user consent before data transfer and respecting their cookie preferences, server-side tracking offers complete data control.

-Moreover, by choosing when data is sent to third-party platforms, server-side tracking allows for maintaining first-party data over time, thus recognizing the same user over a more extended period.
+Moreover, by choosing when data is sent to third-party platforms, this technology helps preserve first-party data over time, making it possible to recognise the same user over a longer period.

-This practice allows for enriching hits sent to ad platforms, thus improving the matching rate between your website users and the advertising platform users.
-A better matching rate directly translates to more complete and higher-quality audiences, boosting marketing performance.
+This practice allows for enriching hits sent to ad platforms, thus improving the match rate between your website users and the advertising platform users.
+A higher matching enables the creation of more complete and better-qualified audiences, thereby boosting the effectiveness of marketing campaigns.

 Server-side tracking ensures constant stability in data processing, eliminating connection issues during peak periods like sales or Black Friday.
 This method reduces dependency on browser or client device performance, which can vary due to numerous factors.